NVIDIA-RTX/NVIGI-Core/docs/Architecture.md

 > **NOTE:**
 > All plugin names must be in `nvigi.plugin.$name.$backend{.$api}` format and generated modules must follow the same naming convention.
 See existing plugins for examples.

-Next we specify core function which provides information about our plugin:
+Next we specify core function, which provides information about our plugin:

 ```cpp
 //!
 Main entry point - get information about our plugin